 Why We Love Roses

 It’s a common misconception that roses are high maintenance flouncy divas, requiring homemade elixirs and constant attention.
-In fact, most of the rambling, climbing and shrub roses available today are surprisingly happy when accidentally neglected.
-Most of team Sproutl have the opposite problem… keeping the rampant old birds under control.
+In fact, most of the rambling, climbing and bush roses available today are surprisingly happy when accidentally neglected.
+Most of team Sproutl have the opposite problem… keeping the rampant flowers under control.

 "In fact, most of the rambling, climbing and shrub roses available today are surprisingly happy when accidentally neglected.”